danielmargerit/SageMAE4PDEs/README.md

 ## Examples of SageMath notebooks to do MAE for PDEs
 We provide here examples of using the SageMath tool (the free open-source mathematics software system) to derive those calculations.
 ### Slender Vortex Filament motion
-Our first example is the SageMath notebooks used in the paper : Slender vortex filaments in the Boussinesq Approximation, Marie Rodal, Daniel Margerit, Rupert Klein, submitted to Physics of Fluids, [[pdf preprint (to be added)]]()
+Our first example is the SageMath notebooks used in the paper : Slender vortex filaments in the Boussinesq Approximation, Marie Rodal, Daniel Margerit, Rupert Klein, submitted to Physics of Fluids, [[pdf preprint (to be added)]](slender_vf_in_BA)
 - vortex filament derivation (to be added soon)[[ipynb]](https://nbviewer.jupyter.org/github.com/danielmargerit/SageMAE4PDEs/tree/main/Notebooks/vortex_dynamics/vortex_nb_CT.ipynb) :
 	  local curvilinear operators, asymptotic expansions in those operators, simplification of the equations at each orders (symmetrical part)
 - vortex filament equations (to be added soon)[[ipynb]](https://nbviewer.jupyter.org/github.com/danielmargerit/SageMAE4PDEs/tree/main/Notebooks/vortex_dynamics/vortex_nb_CT-Summary.ipynb) : the outcomed equations at each orders